Blog

 One To One Example | Spring Data JPA

-Before jumping into @OneToOne examples, be sure to understand the basics of Spring Data JPA.
+Before jumping into @OneToOne examples, ensure you're familiar with the basics of Spring Data JPA.

 1) @OneToOne Example Using Shared Primary Key (Best Approach)